TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - IPv6 fixes
 	- ip-agnostic find_underlying_socket

-- Browse window logistics
-	- Main menu holds a server list socket
-	- In-game, the yojimbo's socket is used
-	- Close upon entering but when launching another setup, ask to re-open when going back to menu
-	- Re-calculate server details for showing in-game
-		- Though we won't show internal ip address but it's okay

-- We have no choice but to simply pass around the preferred port as a value and hope for the best

 - advance only advances pings and nats already requested
 	- but it is only the imgui-performing function that requests the pings and nats in the first place
 		- and only if it detects that there is a need for them and a sufficient interval has passed

 - For now, don't save in custom config after connecting from the list

-- Client-side, on receiving server list:
-	-

-- Let the client manage the nat punching for all the servers on its own
-	- Server would be too vulnerable if it would send a ping after getting just a single packet
-	- At least it will depend on the upload strength of the client
-	- Masterserver doesn't have to worry about current punching state, just relays reverse requests

-- Somehow limit the amount of possible nat requests existent on the server

-- Let's just do ping synchronously for now, we'd have to have like thousands of servers for async to make a difference
-	- synchronously receive packets in perform imgui

-- Watch out because perform logic might suddenly stop being run since the user can just close the window

-- It's safe to send at least 64 ping packets per perform tick
-	- Since it's tied to the frame rate and a hypothetical server must be able to handle that

-- Already when the server list is requested, masterserver should request a reverse ping from all servers
-	- Then just automatically re-ping all servers once every 20 seconds

-- By default show most recent servers on top
-	- nah, actually the closest

-- Later, upon choosing a server list entry, re-request the masterserver to aid in the connection, just in case

-- Add more commonly changed parameters to host a server menu
-	- Name and arena

-- Will TCP be available after nat punch?
-	- because we'll somehow need to transmit the map data...

 - If someone connects at the last slot available, and there is no master RCON on the server, kick them if the rcon doesn't match
 	- So that we always have a slot registered for RCON